Jack R. Barckhoff Scholarship

 Mr. Barckhoff is a Life Member of AWS, a past chairman of his Local Section, an Associate Trustee of the AWS Foundation and received the AWS District Meritorious Award.
-He has provided two national Jack R. Barckhoff Welding Management Scholarships for the College of Welding Engineering at The Ohio State University and holds to the principles of “giving forward” to provide more scholarships while supporting his involvement within the welding community, and welding as an "engineered science."
+He has provided two national Jack R. Barckhoff Welding Management Scholarships and holds to the principles of “giving forward” to provide more scholarships while supporting his involvement within the welding community, and welding as an "engineered science."

 The purpose for this scholarship is to provide financial assistance to those individuals interested in pursuing a career in welding engineering while attending The Ohio State University.